All Episodes

 But unfortunately, that didn't transpire.

-Supreme Court for a trial on all of this stuff.
+So the lawyers filed in the BC Supreme Court for a trial on all this stuff.

 And the attorneys then thought that they could actually arrange by contact to government people to have it released and put in shipping containers, which it eventually did get into shipping containers.

-What happened was the government seized it.
+And what happened was the government seized it, the two containers.

-The government seized the containers?
+The government seized the containers.

-Seized the containers.
+They seized the containers.

-And normally Tesla coils and those kind of machines don't.
+and for if i can ask under what authority i mean And normally Tesla coils and those kind of machines don't.

 The test gear, yes.

-This is an interesting story, because they tried to keep it a secret, but again, the press found out about it.
+This is an interesting story because they tried to keep it a secret, but again, the press found out about it and made the front page of the Vancouver Sun newspapers.

 Okay.